-Allulose offers many of the same functional benefits of sucrose, but with only five percent of the calories.
+Allulose offers many of the same functional benefits of sucrose, but with only ten percent of the calories.
 It does not metabolize like sugar and has a minimal effect on blood sugar and insulin.
 Allulose is recognized as GRAS by the US Food and Drug Administration (FDA).
 In 2019, the FDA ruled that it does not have to be included in the total and added sugar nutritional labeling.

 With low net carbohydrates, allulose is keto- and paleo-friendly, as well as grain- and gluten-free.
 It is often blended with other natural sweeteners such as stevia, monk fruit, and erythritol.

 25 kg net weight fiber drums with inner liners or liquid totes

 Recommended to be stored in an odor-free environment